 Scavenge around the forest and look for feathers.
 You can also bring some form home if you are short on time or are worried about not finding them in the forest.

 The easiest way to attach your feathers is with glue.
 If you don’t have any, you can use string to secure them to your arrow.
 Three feathers will provide the most aerodynamic options.

 Remember that while fletchings look cool and can help with guiding, they take a lot of time.
 If you are trying to merely survive until help comes to you, this is a step you can go without.

 How to Make a Homemade Bow and Arrow

 Crafting a bow and arrow in the forest is a real excitement.
 It’s a fun way to discover just how adept you are at surviving in the wilderness.
 However, if you want a slightly easier way to make a homemade bow and arrow, you can do so in your own backyard.
 This way you have access to all the tools in your garage and if need be, you can pop over to your local hardwood store for extra supplies.

 If you want some inspiration to see what your homemade bow could look like, this list of the best recurve bows can help you out.

-With Trusted SourceRising inflation has made it more expensive to eat at home—here’s how much grocery prices have increased Inflation continued to climb in March, as prices for consumer goods rose by 8.5%, according to the Labor Department — the largest year-on-year increase since February 1981. www.cnbc.com , mane people are now turning to alternative ways to provide for their families.
+With food prices continuing to rise Trusted SourceRising inflation has made it more expensive to eat at home—here’s how much grocery prices have increased Inflation continued to climb in March, as prices for consumer goods rose by 8.5%, according to the Labor Department — the largest year-on-year increase since February 1981. www.cnbc.com , mane people are now turning to alternative ways to provide for their families.
 Backyard gardens are increasing and some are even turning to hunting as a way to find food.
 If you are interested in trying your luck in the backwoods, starting with a solid bow and arrow set is the best way to go.

 Tools you’ll need